 When the source of borrow material is unknown or multiple borrow sources are used, payment for imported borrow material is determined by the volume of material deficiency.
 The material deficiency is calculated as the difference of cut and fill based on the cross-sections of the embankment and the roadway excavation shown on the plan.
 If a borrow source is used exclusively for the project and borrow is paid for based on the volume, borrow material can be paid for based on the cross section of borrow areas.
 Before beginning work, cross-section all known borrow areas that are dedicated to the project.
 Calculate the volume of borrow from the cross sections average area and the distance between them before and after the excavation.

 Measuring and paying for shoulder backing by the station is not permitted.

 Shoulder backing is paid for by the ton.
-For payment, use the factor 145 lb/cu ft or 0.0725 ton/cu ft when volume is known.
+For payment, use the factor 145 pounds per cubic foot or 0.0725 tons per cubic foot when volume is known.
 If a more accurate factor of conversion is needed, determine the actual dry density of the shoulder backing material being used.